zlegnain/zlegnain/README.md

 - 👋 Hi, I’m zak legnain and Im a 4th year student at Carleton University
 - 🌱 I’m currently learning ...
 Python-usbtmc, and Im currently working on my Response Analyzer application.
+- 🌱 I'm currently doing an internship at Venable Instruments

 <!---
 zlegnain/zlegnain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.